sapegin/washingcode-book/manuscript/book.md

 const puppies = counts.sort().map(n => `${n} puppies`);
 ```

-It makes an impression that the `counts` array isn’t changing and we’re just creating a new `puppies` array with the result.
+It gives the impression that the `counts` array isn’t changing and we’re just creating a new `puppies` array with the result.
 But the `.sort()` method returns a sorted array _and_ mutates the original array at the same time.
 Writing this kind of code is very dangerous and can lead to hard-to-find bugs.
 Many developers don’t realize that the `.sort()` method is mutating because the code _seems_ to work fine.

 It’s better to make mutation explicit: